-Democrat Mark Kelly wins Arizona Senate seat, ousting incumbent McSally
+Democrat Mark Kelly wins Arizona US Senate seat, ousting incumbent McSally

-The former NASA astronaut's success is part of the Democratic wave that swept the state
+The former NASA astronaut's success is part of the Democratic wave that has swept the state

-The historically red state of Arizona has pivoted to elect Democratic Senate candidate Mark Kelly, who ousted Republican incumbent Sen. Martha McSally on Tuesday.
+The historically red state of Arizona has pivoted to elect Democratic U.S. Senate candidate Mark Kelly, who ousted Republican incumbent Sen. Martha McSally on Tuesday.

 Kelly, a former NASA astronaut, had led McSally by a sizeable margin over the last few months in a contentious race.
 The newcomer will take up the mantle on Nov.
 30.

-The special election garnered national attention as Democrats orchestrated an effort to flip the Senate, quickly becoming one of the most expensive races for the upper chamber in modern history.
+The special election garnered national attention as Democrats orchestrated an effort to flip the Senate.
+It quickly became one of the most expensive races for the upper chamber in modern history.

 MARK KELLY PREDICTS ARIZONANS WILL 'VALUE INDEPENDENCE OVER ANYTHING' AT POLLS